General Education

 Select one course, 3 semester units minimum (New Requirement Effective Fall 2021)1

 CSU GE Breadth requirements were revised to include Area F – Ethnic Studies.
 This revision applies to students subject to the Fall 2021 and subsequent catalog years.
-Any student enrolled at a California Community College prior to Fall 2021 who maintain continuous enrollment is not required to complete Area F.
+Any student enrolled at a California Community College prior to Fall 2021 who maintains continuous enrollment is not required to complete Area F.

 Code | Title | Units |